 If the internally developed fair values of the loan pools differ from the independent third-party prices by greater than the threshold for the period, the Company highlights these differences for further review, both internally and with the third-party pricing service.
 The Company obtains certain inputs used by the third-party pricing service and evaluates them for reasonableness.
-Then the Company updates its own model if the Company determines the third-party pricing inputs more accurately reflect the current market environment or observed information from the third-party pricing service review market factors that may not have been considered by the third-party pricing service.
+Then the Company updates its own model if the Company determines the third-party pricing inputs more accurately reflect the current market environment or observed information from the third-party vendor.
+If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third-party pricing service review market factors that may not have been considered by the third-party pricing service.
 The Company reconciles and resolves all pricing differences in excess of the thresholds before a final price is established.

-At March 31, 2022, two loan pools with an internally developed fair value of \$15 million had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
-The internally developed prices were \$1 million higher than the third-party prices provided of \$14 million.
-After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
-No other differences were noted at March 31, 2022 in excess of the threshold for the period.
+At June 30, 2022, one loan pool with an internally developed fair value of \$811 million had a difference between the model generated price and third-party price provided in excess of the threshold for the period.
+The internally developed price was \$41 million higher than the third-party price provided of \$770 million.
+After review and discussion, the Company affirmed and valued the investments at the higher internally developed price.
+No other differences were noted at June 30, 2022 in excess of the threshold for the period.
 At December 31, 2021, three loan pools with an internally developed fair value of \$3.5 billion had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
 The internally developed prices were \$97 million higher than the third-party prices provided of \$3.4 billion.
-After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
-No other differences were noted at the higher internally developed prices.
-No other differences are \$97 million higher than the third-party prices provided of \$3.4 billion.
 After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
 No other differences were noted at December 31, 2021 in excess of the threshold for the period.